Disneyland vs. Walt Disney World - Which To Visit

 Haunted Mansion, present at both parks (slight differences)

 Then there are rides that are similar in technology but vastly different in execution.
 Radiator Springs Racers (California) and Test Track (Florida) are based on the same technology, but have wildly different stories and themes.
+And some don’t have any real counterparts.
+Seven Dwarfs Mine Train in Magic Kingdom is unlike anything in California.

-The most shocking number—Disneyland Resort has more rides than Walt Disney World (52 vs. 51).
+The most shocking number—Disneyland Resort has more rides than Walt Disney World (52 vs. 49).
 How is this possible?
 Pretty simply, here are the ride counts for the six parks:

-• Disneyland (33)
+• Disneyland (34)

 • Magic Kingdom (23)

-• Disney California Adventure (19)
+• Disney California Adventure (18)

-• Epcot (11)
+• EPCOT (11)

 • Hollywood Studios (9)

-• Animal Kingdom (8)
+• Animal Kingdom (6)

 But ride count isn’t everything.
-Hollywood Studios also has several amazing live productions, like Beauty and the Beast Live on Stage and the Indiana Jones Stunt Spectacular.
-Epcot has its famous World Showcase and rotating cast of festivals.
+Hollywood Studios also has several amazing live productions, like Beauty and the Beast Live on Stage and the Indiana Jones Epic Stunt Spectacular.
+EPCOT has its famous World Showcase and rotating cast of festivals.
 Animal Kingdom has stage shows, streetmosphere, and several zoological trails / exhibits.

 Price